pupil-labs/pupil-docs/src/invisible/getting-started/analyse-recordings-in-pupil-cloud.md

   </v-img>
 </div>

-[Insert Fig 6b.
-Enrichment]

 Select 'Face Mapper' from the dropdown menu.

-[Insert Fig 7.
-Face mapper]

-Name the enrichment (A) and define its start and endpoint using our existing events (B)
+Name the enrichment (A) and define its start and endpoint using our existing events (B).

 <div class="pb-4" style="display:flex;justify-content:center;">
   <v-img